morph13nd/cit481/docs/staging.md

 #### Kernel: This is the kernel of the operating system, used to communicate with the hardware and the shell for information exchange.
 #### Application: This is a graphical user interface application used by the end user.

+These are the steps found within the bash script:

 -  Attach launch_ssh_setup.sh script to the terraform.
 -  Installs nginx
 -  Download and install docker